mobilecoinfoundation/mcips/text/0002-encrypted-memos.md

 This is implemented as a special form of Cuckoo hash table using buckets, where each bucket is a value served by an underlying Oblivious RAM.

-After Circuit ORAM is implemented, we believe the optimal value size will be 2048.
+After Circuit ORAM is implemented (scheduled for this quarter), we believe the optimal value size will be 2048.
 So that will be the bucket size in the hash map.

 The hashmap divides each bucket into as many `KeySize + ValueSize` pairs it can, which are consecutive ranges of bytes with no padding at all.
 These sizes are fixed at compile-time for the enclave.